Burnout from managing your money is a very real thing.

 It aligns with my values so I don’t mind spending money on it.
 It also doesn’t feel like a chore saving up for a Disney World vacation instead of spending it on the latest electronic toy.
 It’s something I want to do.

 If early retirement is something you value, you aren’t going to mind setting aside more money now rather than spending it.
 It’ll be something you want to do rather than have to do.

 When you are doing something you want to do, you avoid the burnout because it aligns with your values.

-In its simplest form, a budget is designed to help you stop spending money on the things you don’t value and allow you to spend money on the things that you do value.
+In its simplest form, a budget—or the way you manage your money—is designed to help you stop spending money on the things you don’t value and allow you to spend money on the things that you do value.

 It helps you achieve your goals, both financial and otherwise.
 It helps you keep your money in order so you have more freedom.

 A good budget should help you be you rather than restrict you to be something you’re not.